List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Bennett [Mile Post 40.6 Station] and Bennett Lake [Car #240] were named for James Gordon Bennett, Jr. (1841–1918), son of the founder of the New York Herald.
 The lake was originally one of at least four lakes which had borne the Tlingit name kusawa [narrow lake].
 Bennett also located at Chilkoot Trail Kilometer 53.1.

-Bernard Lake [Car 2nd 209] was named for J. Bernard "Ben" Moore (1865-1919), who helped establish the White Pass Trail.
+Bernard Lake [Car 2nd 209] was named for James Bernard "Ben" Moore (1865-1919), who helped establish the White Pass Trail.
 Un-officially named "Fraser Lake."
 Lake located at Mile Post 27.7 and at Klondike Highway Kilometer 36.5, adjacent to the Fraser station.

 Big Kalzas Lake [Car 2nd 230] was named for Kalzas (fl.
 1859), a Northern Tutchone employee of the Hudson's Bay Co.

 Big Salmon Lake [Cars ##276, 352] was named for the Big Salmon River, which flows through the lake.
 Big Salmon River took its name from its Tagish, Tlingit, and Northern Tutchone names, which translate to water in which there is large chinook (king) salmon.
-Big Salmon River begins at Quiet Lake, at South Canol Road Kilometer 98.5.
-Big Salmon Lake is 9 kilometers downstream.
+Big Salmon Lake is 9 kilometers downstream from the river’s headwaters at Quiet Lake.
+Quiet Lake is at South Canol Road Kilometer 98.5.

 Black Cross Rock [Mile Post 10.4 Station] is a large fallen rock with grave marker, which commemorates two construction workers who were accidentally crushed and buried by this rock on August 10, 1898.
 This accident occurred during blasting operations.
 One of the workers was Maurice Dunn (1861-1898), who had lived in Michigan and California.
 The other worker is "supposed to be", "A. Jeneaux," but there is little corroboration for that latter name.

 Black Lake [Car #216] was named for the lake's dark appearance, which is caused by the presence of tannic acid and by the lake's not being fed by glacial runoff.
 Lake located on the Klondike Highway between Mile 4 and Mile 5.

-Boulder [Mile Post 4.5 Station] was named for boulders located in the Skagway River at this location.
+Boulder [current Mile Post 4.4 Station] was named for boulders located in the Skagway River at this location.

 British Columbia [MP 20.4 to MP 52.6] was indirectly named for Christopher Columbus (1451-1506), by way of five iterations.
-British Columbia was immediately named in 1858 for the portion of the Columbia District which lies in Canada.
-The Columbia District was a fur trading district, which was immediately named about 1810 for the Columbia River, which drains the district.
-The Columbia River was immediately named in 1792 for the privately owned ship Columbia Rediviva, which entered the river in that year.
-"Columbia" in the ship's name was an immediate 1773 reference to the New World.
-Finally, this particular reference to the New World had been derived from the name of Christopher Columbus.
+Christopher Columbus was the eponym for the name Columbia, a reference to the New World.
+Columbia was the eponym for the Columbia Rediviva [Columbia Revived], a privately owned ship built as Columbia in 1773, and rebuilt in 1787 [thereby, “Revived”].
+The Columbia Rediviva was the eponym for the Columbia River, into which that ship entered in 1792.
+The Columbia River was the eponym for the Columbia District, a fur trading district named in 1810.
+Finally, the Columbia District was the eponym for British Columbia, which was the portion of the Columbia District that lay in Canada and was named in 1858.

 Canyon [former Mile Post 106.0 Station] is named for Miles Canyon, to which it is adjacent.
 Miles canyon is named for Lt.
 Gen. Nelson A. Miles, who sent 1Lt.
 Frederick G. Schwatka on his journey along the Yukon River in 1883.